 Based on the results of Step 2, a representative set of sites with potentially suitable aquatic habitat inside the Project Boundary will be selected for surveys.
+Preliminary analysis of aerial photographs and discussion with Relicensing Participants indicates that habitats which merit surveys occur at Our House Diversion Dam and Log Cabin Diversion Dam impoundments, and a few locations at New Bullards Bar Reservoir.
 The selection of survey sites will take into account site-specific conditions, including safety, accessibility (i.e., road or trail access, topography), permission from landowners to survey on private lands, and potential impact from Project O&M. To the extent reasonable, WPT survey sites will be co-located with other relicensing study sites.
-Licensee will consult with interested and available Relicensing Participants regarding sampling locations.
-Licensee will make a good faith effort to schedule the consultation on a day or days convenient to Licensee and interested Relicensing Participants, and will provide an email notice at least 14 days in advance of the meeting or site visit.
-If collaborative agreement is not reached on sites, Licensee will note the disagreements in its final report, including why Licensee did not adopt the recommendation.
+YCWA will consult with interested and available Relicensing Participants regarding sampling locations.
+YCWA will make a good faith effort to schedule the consultation on a day or days convenient to YCWA and interested Relicensing Participants, and will provide an email notice at least 14 days in advance of the meeting or site visit.
+If collaborative agreement is not reached on sites, YCWA will note the disagreements in its final report, including why YCWA did not adopt the recommendation.